-APRA¢ regulatory framework requires that the Plan remain in a satisfactory position.
-If the Plan¢ actuary makes a finding that the plan is in an unsatisfactory financial position, the Trustees of the plan must set out a restoration plan.
+APRA's regulatory framework requires that the Plan remain in a satisfactory position.
+If the Plan's actuary makes a finding that the plan is in an unsatisfactory financial position, the Trustees of the plan must set out a restoration plan.

-Employer contributions to the Plan are based on recommendations by the Plancs actuary.
+Employer contributions to the Plan are based on recommendations by the Plan's actuary.
 Comprehensive actuarial valuations are made at not more than three yearly intervals.
 The most recent comprehensive valuation was at 1 July 2013.
 Funding recommendations made by the actuary are based on a variety of assumptions such as future salary levels, mortality rates, membership turnover and interest rates.
-The funding recommendation of the plancs actuary at the most recent valuation was for the entity to contribute to the plan at a rate equal to 18% of membersqsalaries.
+The funding recommendation of the plan's actuary at the most recent valuation was for the entity to contribute to the plan at a rate equal to 18% of members' salaries.
 The entity has also resolved to rectify, by additional contributions, any funding deficit that may arise from the payment of a member benefit.

-The objective of the Plancs trustees is for funding to be sufficient to ensure that the benefit entitlements of members are fully funded by the time that the benefits become payable.
-The entity expects to contribute \$378,324 to the Plan in 2015.
-The weighted average duration of the defined benefit obligation is 2 years (2012: 2 years).
+The objective of the Plan's trustees is for funding to be sufficient to ensure that the benefit entitlements of members are fully funded by the time that the benefits become payable.
+The weighted average duration of the defined benefit obligation is 5 years.